Bob and Margaret: US/Canada

 In 1999, Season 1 was released on six VHS volumes by Paramount Home Entertainment containing two episodes each.

 In Canada, the series has seen DVD releases.
 Series 2 was released in 2005 by Kaboom!
 Entertainment and Phase 4 Films, and Season 1 was released in February 2010 by Phase 4 Films/Kaboom!.
 Both releases are two-disc sets containing all 13 episodes of each season.

-Online streaming

-The third and the fourth seasons can be viewed in Amazon Video and iTunes.
-Currently, the show is now streaming on Tubi, and Pluto TV in the United Kingdom.